maximsnoep/nest-killer/README.md

 Visualizing and crashing IoT devices such as the Google Nest indoor cameras.

-Comments inside the Python files make the code self-explanatory
+_Comments inside the Python files make the code self-explanatory._